 “Do you want me to lie?”

 “There is nothing to be concerned about.
 It is not as complex as it might seem.
 Except for the parts that are, but we will get to those as we come to them.
-Put your headset over both ears… You need both ears to get a full sense of what any sound you hear on sonar is doing.”
+Put your headset over both ears . . .
+You need both ears to get a full sense of what any sound you hear on sonar is doing.”

-Cassandra adjusted the headset so it sat evenly with the headphones covering both her ears.
+Cassandra adjusted the headset so it sat evenly, with the headphones covering both her ears.

 “OK,” said Hemi as he began adjusting and tuning the sonar unit, “this is the ‘passive’ sonar rig.
 You can think of it as being nothing more than microphones for listening underwater.
 There’s ‘active’ sonar too—that’s a lot more complicated: active sonar sends a ping out and we listen for its echo.
 We do not use that often so do not worry about it for now.
 Passive is simpler, you are just listening, passively.
 Get it?”